wangwenx190/framelesshelper/README.md

 ## Roadmap

-- Common: Add cross-platform blur behind window feature.
 - Common: Add cross-platform customizable system menu for both Qt Widgets and Qt Quick.
 Also supports both light and dark theme.
-- Common: Migrate to categorized logging output.
 - Examples: Add QtWebEngine based demo projects for both Qt Widgets and Qt Quick.
 The whole user interface will be written in HTML instead of C++/QML.
 - Examples: Add demo projects that emulate the classic appearance of UWP applications.
 They will have a backward button on the left side of the title bar and a search box in the middle of the title bar.
 And maybe a side bar on the left side to switch between different pages.
 - Examples: Add demo projects that the main window is not resizable.
 - Examples: Add demo projects that have transparent background and doesn't have rectangular window frame.
 - Feature requests are welcome!

+## Highlights v2.2

+- Common: Added blur behind window feature for Windows (7~11), Linux and macOS.
+- CMake: Implemented CMake package support.
+It's now possible to use `find_package` to find FramelessHelper.
+- Examples: Enabled blur behind window and round window corner by default.
+- Common: Migrated to categorized logging output.
+- Common: Internal code improvements & bug fixes.

 ## Highlights v2.1